Good nutrition, although important to all individuals, is especially important in the early years of a child’s life.

 Unfortunately, food insecurity is an obstacle that can threaten a child’s foundation.
 This year in our community, more than 1 in 5 children will face hunger, but your Akron-Canton Regional Foodbank will be there to help.

 - 30 percent of the members of households serve by the Akron-Canton Regional Foodbank are children under the age of 18 years old.

-- Almost half of all individuals served by the Akron-Canton Regional Foodbank’s member agency programs are children or seniors, our most vulnerable populations.
+- Almost half of all individuals served by the Akron-Canton Regional Foodbank’s network partners are children or seniors, our most vulnerable populations.